reinseth/eslint-config-nrk/README.md

 # eslint-config-nrk

-And open/shared JavaScript coding standard configuration for NRK.no.
+An open/shared JavaScript coding standard configuration for NRK.no.

 ## Installation